Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - All door entrances leading into Storage are only accessible to the Mercenaries.
   - If Café Outside is neutralized, the door entrances leading to Storage will unlock in Exhibition.
   - If Café Inside is neutralized, the door entrances leading to Storage will unlock in Monolith.
+  - Added hacking panels to open each of the door entrances leading to Storage.
+  - Improved the Monolith and Exhibition presence triggers to be better centered on the doors.
   - *Bug fixed:* Spies in the Monolith vents could be seen from Cafe's outside fake backdrop material.
 ---
 - Enhanced Orphanage: